 custom

-The File menu will function normally after applying this setting.
-This issue affected VSCodium releases in November 2024 and was resolved in version 1.95.3.24321, but the workaround remains useful if you encounter the problem on older installations.
+After applying this setting, the File menu will function normally.
+Note that this issue affected VSCodium releases in November 2024 and was resolved in version 1.95.3.24321, but the workaround remains useful if you encounter the problem on older installations.

 VSCodium Not Using NVIDIA GPU on Optimus Laptops